 Can I use my Garmin Descent MK2 every day?

 Yup!
-The Garmin Descent MK2 is designed to be used every day as a smartwatch and fitness tracker – though the dive computer is also top-of-the-range.
+The Garmin Descent MK2 is designed to be used every day as a smartwatch and multisport fitness tracker – though the dive computer is also top-of-the-range.
 For example, the PacePro feature is perfect for those that like to run.

 How deep can I go with the Garmin Descent MK2?